How can I become less overwhelmed and feel happier every day?

 - If your focus is making money, there will never be enough.
 This year you might focus on making $100,000 profit, but as soon as you’ve made $100,000, you’ll want to make $200,000, and then $500,000 and so on, there’s always more money to be chased.

 - If your focus is making money, your brain won’t cooperate.
 To your subconscious brain, there is no difference between $100K or $150K.
-Your subconscious can not think in numbers like that, it can only get engaged by emotional concepts.
+Your subconscious can not think in concrete concepts, such as numbers, it can only get engaged by emotional concepts.

 - If your focus is making money, you’ll wonder what it’s all been about when you’re on your death bed.
 Nobody has ever lain on their death bed and thought: “I wish I’d made more money”.
 I guarantee you that much.